 Vito C. - Connecticut: "We purchased your door last month and It is perfect.
 It's simple and very reliable.
 It's came in handy when our family went away for a week.
 Great product.
 Lots of luck to your company!"

-Thank you from AdorStore, to all of you for calling or emailing and giving us feedback.
-Since posting these testimonials we have a lot more but just not time to spend putting them up on the website.- ROD
+Thank you from AdorStore, to all of you for calling or emailing and giving us feedback. - ROD